 After skiing, biking, and exploring endless nature, let Pyhä’s and Luosto’s wellness services melt your stress away.
 At the Amethyst spa and gym, sweat it out in a Turkish bath before taking a dip in their 30°C swimming pool.

 For eating well there are several options.
 Sit down to dinner at the world’s largest log restaurant, Kelo.
-Their weekly theme dinner buffets offer a wide selection of Lapland delicacies.
+Their weekly theme dinner buffets offer a wide selection of Lapland delicacies and authentic dishes.
 At the Hotel Aurora restaurant in Luosto, sample their grilled Arctic Ocean salmon and cloudberry creme brulee.
-For special occasions, you can even arrange a custom private dinner at the Pyhä SnowCastle.

-When night falls, you don’t have to spend your time and energy waiting outside to see the auroras overhead.
+When the sun sets and the sky turns blackest of blacks, you don’t have to spend your time and energy waiting outside to see the auroras overhead.
 Santa’s Hotel Aurora, Pyhä Igloos and the Pyhän Asteli Holiday Village offer glass aurora igloos, combining luxury accommodation with the possibility of nature’s silent fireworks overhead.

-If comfort and coziness is what you’re after, Lapland Hotel Luostotunturi’s Log Cabins feature traditional accommodation with modern conveniences like sauna and kitchen appliances–all within a five minute walk from hotel reception and services.
+If comfort and coziness is what you’re after, Luosto’s hotels offer traditional accommodation with modern conveniences like saunas and kitchen appliances.
 More cabin accommodation is available through Pyhähippu and PyhäBooking cabin booking agencies.

 To Pyhä-Luosto and beyond